KrishnanDevika/DietbalanceiOS/README.md

 Healthy lifestyle is gaining popularity day by day in this modern times.
 This app will help the users maintain a heathy diet.
 This app helps users to follow proper diet and keep count on their calorie’s intake.
 It has tools to calculate BMI, calories intake and Idealweight calculator.
  This app will help you to count calories needed to maintain your weight.
-This app will suggest some of healthy recipes , providing tips for staying healthy etc.,
+This app will suggest some of healthy recipes.

 ### Screenshots